-Some researchers believe that the conditions in the womb may be more optimal for a blastocyst than a day 2/3 embryo as there are slightly differing conditions in the fallopian tube and the womb on day 2/3.
+Some researchers believe that the conditions in the womb may be more optimal for a blastocyst than a day 2/3 embryo as there are slightly different conditions in the fallopian tube and the womb on day 2/3.

 Higher pregnancy rate in women having Blastocyst Transfer

-Data suggests that blastocyst transfer can increase the chances of a live birth but it needs to be remembered that each couple must be considered independently.
+Data suggests that blastocyst transfer can increase the chances of live birth but it needs to be remembered that each couple must be considered independently.

 Confirmation of development to the blastocyst stage